vittalsiddaiah/WeatherReport.github.io/_posts/2018-10-10-Weather-Report.md

 <img src="{{site.baseurl}}/assets/WeatherReports/LatitudeVsTemperture.png">

-Humidity increses as towards the equator.
+Temperature raises at the equator.
 Most of the places near equator have a tropical climate.

 <img src="{{site.baseurl}}/assets/WeatherReports/LatitudeVsHumidity.png">

+Humidity seems to be uniformly distributed across the latitude and seems to be dense and higher.

 <img src="{{site.baseurl}}/assets/WeatherReports/LatitudeVsCloudiness.png">

+Cloudiness is been uniformly distributed

 <img src="{{site.baseurl}}/assets/WeatherReports/LatitudeVsWindSpeed.png">

+The wind speed is not much affected by the distance from the equator, it’s almost moderate throughout the globe.